GDPR: General Data Protection Regulations

 All Saints has put a variety of measures in place to ensure that all personal data is protected.
 These include;

-- Storing all pupil and staff personal data with the School Information Management System (SIMS) that is password protected and access to data is strictly limited to a need to know basis.
+- Storing all pupil and staff personal data with the Management Information System (MIS) – Arbor – that is password protected and access to data is strictly limited to a need to know basis.

 - Data stored on the school Server is password protected and access rights for individual staff members is linked to their role within school.
 The retention of data on the server is governed by the Data Protection Policy, which is enforced by the School Data Protection Officer.